 - Delete all junk and chain emails.

 - Memorise your Internet Banking PIN and other security information and destroy the notification immediately.
-You should not write or keep a record of your User ID and together with your Internet Banking PIN
+You should not write or keep a record of your User ID and Internet Banking PIN.

 - Do not use easy to remember dates or numbers, like your identity card number or birth dates, as your User ID or Internet Banking PIN.